def-au1t/elevator-logic/README.md

 - Nearest target (internal or bound external) in opposite direction than it previously moves.
 - Ground floor, if there are no other requests.

 Such behavior prevents requests starvation.
-In the worst case, elevator needs to travel double of building height to response to request.
+In the worst case scenario, elevator needs to travel double the building height to handle the request.

 While designing the algorithm, I focused on the simplicity and elevators load balancing.
-The main goal was handle all requests with finite time (here - max 2x building's height).
+The main goal was to handle all requests in finite time (here - max 2x building's height).
 Elevators in real live also have their capacity, and without load balancing it would be possible, that only one elevator would try to handle all requests causing overload.
-These are the reasons, why some requests could be finished a little faster that they are.
+These are the reasons why some requests could be served a little faster that they are.

 ## Usage manual: